escBoston/ZicZac/team.md

 ## Pelin Akbiyik, QA Leader
 My name is Pelin.
 I am from Charleston, SC.
 I have a BS degree in Math.
 I moved to Boston two years ago to pursue MS degree in CS with Data Analytics concentration.

+## Dinara Tiyekbayeva, Configuration Leader
+My name is Dinara.
+I was born and raised in Kazakhstan, but moved to United States 6 years ago.
+I am a part time MSCS student and this is my forth year, I am hoping to finish this degree by the end of this year.